10 attractions within 10 minutes of the Montréal convention centre

 Maybe the wind in your hair is what you need after a busy day of networking.
 A superb scenic spot is Montréal’s harbour front, where you can gaze at the majestic St. Lawrence River, check out giant cruise ships or observe the many marine comings-and-goings, including sailboats, motorboats, and pedal boats.
 There’s lot of stuff on dry land too: bright bistros with terraces, boutiques, a massive Ferris wheel, and high-end spas, if you need to get the knots worked out.

 This is easy on the eyes in addition to being history-rich (info nugget: Saint-Paul is Montréal’s oldest street).
 Take time to step off the cobblestones into these tasteful temples to the visual arts and pamper your senses.
-You can rest your gaze on Inuit art as well as contemporary canvasses by artists from Québec, Canada, and around the world.
-All very inspiring!
+You can rest your gaze on Inuit art as well as contemporary canvases by artists from Québec, Canada and around the world.

 Discover more ways that Montréal works for you